Susanne Hennig-Wellsow

 Susanne Hennig-Wellsow (born Hennig on 13 October 1977) is a German politician.
-She was federal co-chairwoman of The Left from 2021 to 2022 and has served as a member of the Bundestag for Thuringia since 2021.
+She was federal co-chairwoman of The Left from 2021 to 2022 and was a member of the Bundestag for Thuringia from 2021 till 2025.
 Previously, she was a member of the Landtag of Thuringia from 2004 to 2021, leader of the Thuringia branch of The Left since November 2013, and leader of the state parliamentary group since December 2014.

 Early life and education

 Hennig-Wellsow was born Susanne Hennig in Demmin in 1977, then a town in East Germany.
 Her father did military service in the National People's Army and subsequently worked as a truck driver and police officer.
 Her mother was a registrar and worked in the Ministry of the Interior from the mid-1990s.
 Hennig graduated from Erfurt Sports High School in 1996.
 From 1984 to 1999, she was a competitive athlete in speed skating.
 In 1996, Hennig began studying educational science at the University of Erfurt, which she completed in 2001 as a graduate teacher.
 Hennig-Wellsow is married, has one child, and lives in Erfurt.